Tailbone (Coccyx) Fracture

 You may use over-the-counter pain medicine, unless another pain medicine was prescribed.
-Talk with your provider before using these medicines if you have chronic liver or kidney disease or ever had a stomach ulcer or GI bleeding.
+Talk with your provider before using these medicines if you have chronic liver or kidney disease, or ever had a stomach ulcer or digestive tract bleeding.

 Keep your stools soft to prevent pain when having a bowel movement.
 Unless another medicine was prescribed, try the following:

-Follow up with your healthcare provider if your symptoms do not improve after 1 week.
+Follow up with your healthcare provider if your symptoms don't improve after 1 week.

-If X-rays were taken, you will be notified of any new findings that may affect your care.
+If X-rays were taken, you will be told of any new findings that may affect your care.

 Call your healthcare provider right away if: